engineegr/rollUpIt.lnx/wiki/md/cisco.md/QoS_in_VoIP.md

   - Setting traffic priorities across the network

-2. ##### Packet classification
+2. ##### QoS methods

 The basis for providing any QoS lies in the ability of a network device to identify and group specific packets.
 This identification process is called packet classification.
 After a packet has been classified, the packet needs to be marked by setting designated bits in the IP header.

 There are two methods of classification:

-- *Static*.
+- No QoS mechanism implemented - it is a default technique used in the Internet and is called as **Best Effort**.

+- *Static* or Differentiated Service or Soft QoS.
 Identify the traffic based on L2,L3 header fields or L4 destionation port of UDP.
 The method includes:

   **TypeOfService** - IP header field - 8 bits (DiffServ CP - 6 bits and ECN - 2 bits) where ECN is: